Mister Jiu's: History

-A chef Brandon Jew leased the 10,000-ft^{2} four-storey property in 2013 and spent almost three years recruiting investors and renovating a century-old building to further comply with the city's building code.
+A chef, Brandon Jew leased the 10,000-ft^{2} four-storey property in 2013 and spent almost three years recruiting investors and renovating a century-old building to further comply with the city's building code.
 The building entrance was moved from 731 Grant Avenue to 28 Waverly Place.
 Barriers between the kitchen and the dining room in the Four Seas's second floor were demolished for the rooms to expose each other.
 His Kickstarter campaign, the final investing round, resulted in more than $67,000.

-Mister Jiu's, named after Jew's surname but in pinyin transliteration, opened to the public on the weekend of April 8–10, 2016.
+Mister Jiu's, named after Jew's surname but in Taishanese romanization, opened to the public on the weekend of April 8–10, 2016.
 When it debuted, among its original members were chef patron Brandon Jew, pastry chef Melissa Chou, sous chef Sara Hauman, and bar director Danny Louie.
 The restaurant's second floor has the 85-seat dining room and kitchen exposing each other in view.
 It also retains the Four Seas Restaurant's "gold lotus chandeliers and filigree lights [...] set against white walls, wood floors and midcentury- [sic] chairs and tables".
 Through the windows of the restaurant's second floor, nearby places and streets, the clock tower of the San Francisco Ferry Building, and high-rise buildings on Commercial Street can be seen.
 A neon green parklet was built outside the restaurant entrance for outdoor dining.

 The restaurant's current owners are Brandon Jew and his wife Anna Lee.
 In 2023, for cost reasons, they changed the format of the restaurant from à la carte service to a five-course tasting menu.
 The change was reverted in 2025.

 Numerous alumni have gone on to found successful projects.
 Melissa Chou of Grand Opening Bakery was a pastry chef.
 William Lim Do, the founder of Lao Wai Noodles, was a sous chef.
 Another alumnus Christina Marinucci became the founder of Marinucci's Pasta Shop.
 Armin Chan, the founder of Weirdough Focaccia, is a line cook.
 Chefs Franky Ho and Mike Long went on to start Four Kings a few blocks away on Commercial Street.